spatialeye/NetCon/content/5 Configuration/Configuration - 7. Sectioning and Tracing/Sections.md

 ## Sections in NetCon

-In [[../../1 Introduction/1.1 Copyright and Usage|NetCon]], sections are created in a special way: Every section is also a connection, thus creating a higher order network of sections.
+In [[../../1 Introduction/Copyright and Usage|NetCon]], sections are created in a special way: Every section is also a connection, thus creating a higher order network of sections.
 So besides holding a group of connections, it also has connection properties.

 Its `FromId` and `ToId` are derived from the connections that it contains: